Close

 Directions to meeting point

-Meeting time is at 16:00 (4:00 pm) on July 20 at the SEEDS Office in Reykjavik.
+Meeting time for the camp is at 16:00 (4:00 pm) on June 14 at the SEEDS Office in Reykjavik.
+Transportation from Reykjavík to the camp and back, costs EUR 30 one way or EUR 60 for both ways.

 Additional comments